menashabs/SmartRegress_App/README.md

 * The users must specify the sample size ($N$) using the slider control to observe how sample scale affects parameter estimates and $p$-values.
 * The outputs (R-squared metrics, diagnostic charts, estimated equation, ANOVA, and actionable guidance) will be displayed dynamically.

-This shiny app will be helpful to someone who has a time series dataset and needs help with model fitting and forecasting.
-Anyone needing to conduct time series analysis using an interactive tool can take advantage of this shiny app.
-If the users have a good theoretical understanding about time series analysis, they can take the maximum benefit from this app.
+This shiny app will be helpful to students, researchers, and data science learners who want an interactive learning application to understand linear regression assumptions, diagnostic plots, and model interpretations.